AIWared: A Universal Framework for Awareness Assessment

 2.2 Universal Awareness Quotient (AQ)

-The Awareness Quotient is defined as:
+Awareness Quotient (AQ) is defined by the following formula:

 AQ = (D × S × R × G × M) / C